Igalia/webkit-container-sdk/README.md

 Welcome to wkdev-sdk, the all-in-one SDK for WebKit GTK/WPE port development.

-It provides a fully-equipped container image ready for WebKit development.
+It provides a fully-equipped container image ready for WebKit development as well as scripts to run the image using `podman`.
-We recommend to use **podman** to execute the OCI-compatible container image.

 Once you entered the container, you can navigate to a WebKit checkout and compile using Tools/Scripts/build-webkit --gtk / --wpe, as usual.